twostraws/Inferno/README.md

 **Parameters:**

-- `size`: The size of the whole image, in user-space.
+- `size`: The size of the whole image in user-space.
-- `time`: The number of elapsed seconds since the shader was created.
+- `time`: The number of seconds that have elapsed since the shader was created.
 - `speed`: How fast to make the water ripple.
 Ranges from 0.5 to 10 work best; try starting with 3.
 - `strength`: How pronounced the rippling effect should be.
 Ranges from 1 to 5 work best; try starting with 3.
 - `frequency`: How often ripples should be created.
 Ranges from 5 to 25 work best; try starting with 10.